4 Things to Check if Your Acer Trackpad Isn’t Working

 Try hitting the key (sometimes you may have to press the Function Key + the related F-Key) and see if the trackpad is now responding to your touch.

-If this doesn’t make any difference, it might be a bit more complicated: Continue to the next step.
+If this doesn’t make any difference, continue to the next step.

 2. Try Restarting Your Acer Computer

 Trackpads have complicated software that sometimes will limit functionality if you don’t have the most recent drivers.
-If you’ve recently done anything to modify your software (system format, system update, installed new software) it’s possible that the driver is missing!
+If you’ve recently done anything to modify your software it’s possible that the driver is missing:

 Boot into your BIOS (when you restart the computer it should say something like “Press F9 to boot to BIOS”) and see if the trackpad is disabled in the settings.